scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-pad.md

 Record fields into lists
 ------------------------

 Sometimes, the data you need to put into one big array (tensor) for machine learning is scattered among several record fields.
 In Awkward Array, record fields are discontiguous (are stored in separate arrays) and nested lists are contiguous (same array).
-This will require a copy using [ak.concatenate](https://awkward-array.readthedocs.io/en/latest/_auto/ak.concatenate.html).
+This will require a copy using {func}`ak.concatenate`.

 ```{code-cell} ipython3
 array = ak.Array([